What’s The Difference Between Wall And Floor Tile?

 The difference between them are becoming vaguer because of the increasing popularity of porcelain tiles.
 That is because porcelain tiles have a much denser body enabling you to use them both for walls and floors.
 In fact, many customers who shop at TFO often buy the same tiles for their bathroom walls and floors.
 This actually works really well, creating a seamless, modern and luxurious look in the bathroom.

 Some manufacturers label porcelain tiles as a ‘wall tile’ or a ‘floor tile’.
 Why?
 It may just be that they look better or are more practical there.
 For example, in a bathroom application, as mentioned above, many decide to use the same type of tiles.
 But they often buy a 300x300mm size for the floor and a 300x600mm size for the walls.
 Why?
 Because the 300x300mm size is easier to work with to make a fall that would help water to drain properly.
 On the other hand, many prefer the 300x600mm size tiles for the walls because laying wall tiles is usually straight forward and larger format tiles make the bathroom look bigger.
-In this case, the difference between wall and floor tiles is just the size.
+In this case, the difference is just the size.

 There are other types of porcelain tiles that manufacturers have designed specifically with flooring use in mind such as some porcelain tiles that they produce with an anti-slip surface.
 But in reality, you can use any ceramic or porcelain floor tiles as wall tiles.
 On the other hand, if they have labelled the tile as a ‘wall tile’, it’s generally not suitable for flooring.
 Having said that, if the tile is porcelain, there is a good chance that you can use it for flooring too.
 Just double check with the sales person.